Fixed Deposits: Consequences of Not Renewing or Withdrawing your Funds

 Process of Renewing a Fixed Deposit

 When you open a fixed deposit account, you will be asked to choose the tenure of your deposit.
 The typical tenures are 12 to 60 months.
-At the end of the chosen tenure, your deposit will mature for cumulative FDs.
-If you have chosen renewal at the time of booking, the FD will be auto-renewed for the same tenure at prevailing interest rates.
-However, if you have chosen to withdraw at the time of maturity, your funds will be credited to your linked bank account.
-It is essential to check with your financial institution about their policy on auto-renewals before opening a fixed deposit.
+At the end of the chosen tenure, your deposit will mature for cumulative FDs, and you can either withdraw the money or renew your deposit for another term.
+It is essential to check with your bank or NBFC about their policy on auto-renewals before opening a fixed deposit account.
+Your bank or NBFC will then renew your deposit for the chosen term and update interest rate accordingly.

 What is the Process of Withdrawing Your Fixed Deposit?